jollyjerr/knowledge/math/statistics/estimation/maximum-likelihood-estimation.md

 through it like "the max would be if this param is 0 but the param cannot be lower than the largest xsubn so the MLE is the largest xsubn" in the case of a uniform distribution.

+## The Invariance Property

+If you want to estimate a _function_ of a parameter using MLE, you can find the (unbiased normally) estimator of the parameter and just plug it in the function.